Home Pregnancy Tests

-- Do alcohol or drugs change the test?
-Most test results are not affected by alcohol or drugs but you should not use these substances if you want to become pregnant or think you may be pregnant.
+- Can alcohol or drugs change the test?
+Most test results are not affected by alcohol or drugs, but you should not use these substances if you want to become pregnant or think you may be pregnant.

 Other Works Consulted